beetbox/beets/contributing.md

 [docs]: http://beets.readthedocs.org/

 ## Programming contributions
-As a programmer (even if you're just a beginner!), you have a ton of opportunities to get your feet wet with `beets`
+* As a programmer (even if you're just a beginner!), you have a ton of opportunities to get your feet wet with `beets`.
+* For developing plugins, or hacking away at beets, there's some good information in the [for developers](https://beets.readthedocs.io/en/stable/dev/) section of the docs.

 ### Getting the Source